How to become a Korean Translator?

 In short, no.

-Because of language complexity, machine translations can never replace human translation.
+Due to the complexity of language, machine translation can never replace human translation.
 At least not anytime soon.

 The reasons are apparent.

 One word can have two distinct meanings in different languages.
-So, what works in one language might not work in another.
+What works in one language may not work in another.
 It also relates words to context.
 As a result, it might lead to wrong translations.

-Korean translator apps and software keep getting better and better.
-Yet, it is far from good enough.
+Korean translation apps and software keep getting better.
+Yet it is far from sufficient.

-The variation of word order, grammatical rules, and character combinations w.r.t. context doesn’t allow machine translators to give accurate results.
+Variations in word order, grammatical rules, and character combinations across contexts don’t allow machine translators to produce accurate results.

-The honorific system and culturally sensitive situations make it more tricky.
+The honorific system and culturally sensitive situations make it trickier.

 Each Korean syllable, for instance, gives a unique character with its own meaning.